aragon/lock-to-vote-plugin/TESTS.md

 │       │   ├── When Calling proposalCreated with that same ID │       │   │   ├── It Should not change the set of known proposals
 │       │   │   └── It activeProposalsCreatedBy() should remain the same for the creator
-│       │   └── When Calling proposalEnded with that proposal ID │       │       ├── It Should remove the proposal ID from knownProposalIds │       │       ├── It Should emit a ProposalEnded event │       │       └── It activeProposalsCreatedBy() should decrease for the creator │       └── When Calling proposalEnded with a nonexistent proposal ID │           └── It Should do nothing
+│       │   └── When Calling proposalSettled with that proposal ID │       │       ├── It Should remove the proposal ID from knownProposalIds │       │       ├── It Should emit a ProposalSettled event │       │       └── It activeProposalsCreatedBy() should decrease for the creator │       └── When Calling proposalSettled with a nonexistent proposal ID │           └── It Should do nothing
 └── Given The contract is initialized
     ├── Given A plugin is set and a proposal exists